drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

     $ sudo dnf install python python-numpy python-scipy python-matplotlib

-Unpack or download the files from the Python subdirectory to a directory on your Linux machine, something under your personal user directory works just fine.
+To setup the Python codes from this repo, unpack or download the files from the repo's Python subdirectory to a directory on your Linux machine; somewhere under your personal user directory works just fine.
 And, set the permissions to allow execute  (chmod a+x *.py, and chmod a+x *.sh).

 Here is a list of the files provided in the Python directory